bottlesdevs/website/_posts/2020-01-02-bottles-2-stable-release.md

 published: true
 comments: true
 ---
-Bottles is a project born in 2017 as a personal necessity and experiment.
+Bottles is a project born in 2017 as a personal need and experiment.
 I needed to manage multiple wine prefixes quickly and easily.
 There were already many wine prefix managers but none of them I have ever been comfortable with.